ChenWeller/Codon-Based-Frameshift-Translator/README.md

 ## What kind of input and output does it expect?

 ### Input
+- The key to run the pipeline is to modify the config.py according to the user needs and research question.
 - A **FASTA file** containing coding DNA sequences (CDS).
 - A **codon of interest** (e.g., `CGA`).
 - Optional: a **CSV file** listing specific genes to include in the processing.